210 N. Church St. Smithfield, va 23430

 • Theatre History

-• Links
+• Calendar

 The Smithfield Little Theatre was organized from a group of people who had worked children's theater with the Smithfield Recreation Association.
 The group produced the first show " The Cat and the Canary " at the Smithfield High School in August of 1962.